 What is usability testing?

 Usability testing is one of the most common techniques to check how useable your app or website is.
-This type of testing involves users from your target audience to accomplish a set of tasks in a controlled scenario – like signing up or making a purchase.
+This testing involves users from your target audience to accomplish a set of tasks in a controlled scenario – like signing up or making a purchase.
 Observers will take notes of where users have succeeded or where they have struggled, so they can revisit their designs at a later date and make improvements.

 Why is usability testing important?

-The goal of usability testing is to gather as much feedback as you possibly can on how real users interact with your product.
+The goal of usability testing is to gather as much feedback as you can on how real users interact with your product.
 As early as possible, and as often as possible.
 This will help you identify any design issues before you get to the expensive part of the process when you’ve reached the final build.
-If you leave usability testing until after you’ve built your product, then any further changes will be incredibly costly.
+If you leave usability testing until after you’ve built your product, then any further changes will be costly.

 “To run an effective usability test, you don’t need anything fancy.
 It’s far better to run with whatever you have to hand than to run no usability testing at all.”

 No matter where you are in your design process, from prototyping all the way to the finished product, your website or app can still benefit from usability testing.
 This offers a variety of benefits for both future users of a product and the company creating it, for example: